-Capral has tendered a submission concerning the involvement of Top & Profit, which is addressed at section 5.2.4 of this report.
+Capral has tendered submissions concerning the involvement of Top & Profit, which is addressed at sections 5.2.4, 5.2.9 and 6.1.2 of this report.

-4.5 Press Metal Group
+4.5 Press Metal Group (China, Malaysia and Australia)

 In Confidential Attachment 15 of its application, Capral made claims concerning the Press Metal Group.